 Monarch’s long-term group homes are for individuals with intellectual/developmental disabilities, mental illness or both and are designed to foster independence and encourage personal growth.
 Monarch’s direct support professionals support these individuals to maximize their potential in all areas of life.
 Our residents learn to care for their own home and build relationships at home and in the community.
 Monarch staff help residents find jobs, manage their money, take classes, volunteer, go shopping and pursue other interests.

 Please take the virtual tour featured here to learn more about our residential programs.
 For information, please use the information request form below.

-Group home living is funded by two means:
+Group home living is funded by:

 For individuals living with mental illness, Monarch offers the following levels of group home services:

 Monarch provides mental health group home services in Beaufort, Cabarrus, Craven, Harnett, Lee, Mecklenburg, Richmond, Rutherford, Stanly and Union counties.